Information about the cookies we use to assist you when using the website and improve your user experience.

 What are cookies?

-A cookie is a piece of information in the form of a small text file that is generated and set by our website and placed on your computer’s hard drive.
+A cookie is a piece of information in the form of a small text file.
+Our website generates and sets cookies and places them on your computer’s hard drive.

 Cookies make your interaction with our website faster and easier.
-Without cookies, it would be very difficult for our website to remember your preferences or registration details between each web page you use and between each time you visit the site.
+We use them to remember your preferences between pages and site visits.